buddhi1980/mandelbulber2/mandelbulber2/deploy/README-win32.txt

 2. INSTALLATION

-Copy this folder somwhere and run Mandelbulber2.exe
+Copy this folder somwhere and run Mandelbulber2.exe or run Mandelbulber v2-2.xx-Setup.exe if it is provided.

+3. Mandelbulber v2 is also available for Linux

 4. TESTED ON: